Tommy Field

 Thomas Samuel Field (born February 22, 1987) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Colorado Rockies, Los Angeles Angels of Anaheim, and Texas Rangers.

 Professional career

 Colorado Rockies

-Field was drafted by the Colorado Rockies in the 24th round of the 2008 Major League Baseball Draft out of Texas State University.
-Field was assigned to the Short-Season A Tri-City Dust Devils, where in 56 games, Field hit .247 with 5 HR, 32 RBI and 10 SB.
+Field was drafted by the Colorado Rockies in the 24th round of the 2008 Major League Baseball draft out of Texas State University.
+Field was assigned to the Low-A Tri-City Dust Devils, where in 56 games, Field hit .247 with five home runs, 32 RBI and 10 stolen bases.

-Field played all of 2009 with the Single-A Asheville Tourists, where in 89 games, Field hit .257 with 2 HR, 32 RBI and 8 SB.
-Field played all of 2010 with the Class A-Advanced Modesto Nuts, where in 124 games, he hit .284 with 15 HR, 72 RBI and 16 SB.
+Field played all of 2009 with the Single-A Asheville Tourists, where in 89 games, Field hit .257 with two home runs, 32 RBI and eight stolen bases.
+Field played all of 2010 with the High-A Modesto Nuts, where in 124 games, he hit .284 with 15 home runs, 72 RBI and 16 stolen bases.
 After the season, Field played with the Scottsdale Scorpions of the Arizona Fall League, where he hit .209 in 18 games.